-Commercial real estate mortgage loans generally carry larger loan balances than one-to-four family residential mortgage loans and involve a greater degree of credit risk for the same reasons applicable to multi-family loans.
+Commercial real estate mortgage loans generally carry larger loan balances than one-to-four family residential mortgage loans and involve a greater degree of credit risk for the same reasons applicable to multi-family residential mortgage loans.

-At December 31, 2014, \$529.5 million, or 85.18%, of our commercial mortgage loans consisted of ARM loans.
+At December 31, 2015, \$927.7 million, or 92.66%, of our commercial mortgage loans consisted of ARM loans.
 We offer ARM loans with adjustment periods of one to five years and generally for terms of up to 15 years.
 Interest rates on ARM loans currently offered by us are adjusted at the beginning of each adjustment period based upon a fixed spread above the FHLB-NY corresponding Regular Advance Rate.
 From time to time, we may originate ARM loans at an initial rate lower than the index as a result of a discount on the spread for the initial adjustment period.
-Commercial adjustable-rate mortgage loans generally are not subject to limitations on interest rate increases either on an adjustment period or aggregate basis over the life of the loan.
-We originated and purchased commercial ARM loans totaling \$169.6 million, \$43.9 million and \$19.9 million during 2014, 2013 and 2012, respectively.
+Commercial adjustable-rate mortgage loans generally are not subject to limitations on interest rate increases either on an adjustment period or aggregate basis over the life of the loan; however, the loans generally contain interest rate floors.
+We originated and purchased commercial ARM loans totaling \$441.1 million, \$169.6 million and \$43.9 million during 2015, 2014 and 2013, respectively.

-At December 31, 2014, \$92.1 million, or 14.82%, of our commercial mortgage loans consisted of fixed-rate loans.
+At December 31, 2015, \$73.5 million, or 7.34%, of our commercial mortgage loans consisted of fixed-rate loans.
 Our fixed-rate commercial mortgage loans are generally originated for terms up to 20 years and are competitively priced based on market conditions and our cost of funds.
-We originated and purchased \$10.2 million, \$25.5 million and \$11.9 million of fixed-rate commercial mortgage loans in 2014, 2013 and 2012, respectively.
+We originated and purchased \$11.0 million, \$10.2 million and \$25.5 million of fixed-rate commercial mortgage loans in 2015, 2014 and 2013, respectively.

 One-to-Four Family Mortgage Lending - Mixed-Use Properties.
 We offer mortgage loans secured by one-to-four family mixed-use properties.
 These properties contain up to four residential dwelling units and a commercial unit.
-We offer both fixed-rate and adjustable-rate one-to-four family mixed-use property mortgage loans with maturities of up to 30 years and a general maximum loan amount of \$1,000,000.
+We offer both fixed-rate and adjustable-rate one-to-four family mixed-use property mortgage loans with maturities of up to 30 years and a general maximum loan amount of \$1.0 million.
 Loan originations primarily result from applications received from mortgage brokers and mortgage bankers, existing or past customers, and persons who respond to our marketing efforts and referrals.
-One-to-four family mixed-use property mortgage loans were \$573.8 million, or 15.10% of gross loans, at December 31, 2014.
+One-to-four family mixed-use property mortgage loans were \$573.0 million, or 13.11% of gross loans, at December 31, 2015.